-- Section 4.2.3 of the PAD contains a discussion of soil types and mapping from Vernon Dam to the Cabot tailrace including the identification of the ten most common soil series found in the Project boundary (PAD Table 4.2.3-1).
-Soils maps along the riverbanks were included in the PAD.
-Included as part of FERC's AIR (see Section 2.0) for the top ten most common soils, FirstLight has included in Appendix C6 the following other data that will help support MADEP study objective (d): - Relative to soil chemical properties: depth, cation-exchange capacity, effective cationexchange capacity, and pH. - o Relative to soil physical properties: percent sand, silt, and clay, moist bulk density, saturated hydraulic conductivity, available water capacity, linear extensibility, organic matter and erosion factors (Kw, Kf, and T). - FirstLight maintains paper copies of their log sheets that include hourly data on flows, water elevations and generation.
-For the period 2000-2009, FirstLight has converted the paper copies to electronic data.
-The following data is available that will be of assistance in this study. - Relative to flows, FirstLight has Vernon discharges, and adds to this USGS flows as recorded at the Ashuelot and Millers River to estimate total inflow.
-FirstLight also has estimated flows passed through the gatehouse and estimated flows passed over the Turners Falls Dam. - Relative to water levels, FirstLight maintains water level recorders on the same vertical datum in the Turners Falls Impoundment at the following locations a) immediately below Vernon Dam, b) directly below the Northfield Mountain tailrace, c) at the boat barrier buoy line approximately 1,500 feet upstream of the Turners Falls Dam and d) at the Turners Falls Dam (see Figure 4.3.1.3-1 in PAD for locations). - FirstLight also maintained water level recorders on the same vertical datum for approximately the period May 1 through mid-August at two additional locations in the Turners Falls Impoundment -at West Northfield Road (near the VT/NH/MA border) and at the Route 10 Bridge (see Figure 4.3.1.6-1 in PAD for locations). - Two hydraulic models of the Turners Falls Impoundment are available using the 2006 bathymetry including a steady-state one-dimensional HEC-RAS model and a two-dimensional RIVER2D model.
-FirstLight recently used the HEC-RAS model to evaluate at what flow hydraulic control of the river shifts from the Turners Falls Dam to the French King Gorge.
-The analysis also demonstrated that the upstream influence of the Turners Falls Project extends to approximately 9,000 feet below the Vernon Dam.
-This analysis was filed with FERC on February 22, 2013. - Past reports contain significant background information on the geomorphic history of the Connecticut River, which provides some context. - Pressure transducers were used to measure water level fluctuations in the river and groundwater near Bennett Meadow on the west bank just below the Route 10 Bridge.
-One transducer was placed in the river, and three (52 ft, 65 ft and 210 ft from the river) were placed in monitoring wells along a line perpendicular to the riverbank.
-The field work was conducted from mid-July
+PAD.
+Included as part of FERC's AIR (see Section 2.0) for the top ten most common soils, FirstLight has included in Appendix C^{10} the following other data:

+- Relative to soil chemical properties: depth, cation-exchange capacity, effective cation-exchange capacity, and pH. - Relative to soil physical properties: percent sand, silt, and clay, moist bulk density, saturated hydraulic conductivity, shear and compressive strength, available water capacity, linear extensibility, organic matter and erosion factors (Kw, Kf, and T). - FirstLight maintains paper copies of their log sheets that include hourly data on flows, water elevations and generation.
+For the period 2000-2010, FirstLight has converted the paper copies to electronic data.
+The following data is available that will be used in this study and others: - Relative to flows, TransCanada reports the Vernon discharge.
+Added to this flow are flows from the USGS gages on the Ashuelot and Millers River to estimate total inflow-commonly termed on FirstLight's log sheets as "Naturally Routed Flow".
+FirstLight also has estimated flows passed through the gatehouse11 and estimated flows passed over Turners Falls Dam12. - Relative to water levels, FirstLight maintains water level recorders (hereinafter termed "monitors") on the same vertical datum in the Turners Falls Impoundment at the following four locations a) immediately below Vernon Dam, b) directly below the Northfield Mountain tailrace, c) at the boat barrier buoy line approximately 1,500 feet upstream of the Turners Falls Dam and d) at the Turners Falls Dam (see Figure 4.3.1.3-1 in the PAD for locations).
+For purposes of this study, these four monitors are termed "long-term monitors" and have historically been set to record the WSEL every hour; however, they can be set to record the WSEL more frequently. - FirstLight also maintained water level monitors on the same vertical datum from approximately May 1 through mid-August in 2012 at two additional locations in the Turners Falls Impoundment --at West Northfield Road (near the VT/NH/MA border) and at the Route 10 Bridge (see Figure 4.3.1.6-1 in PAD for locations).
+For purposes of this study, these two monitors are termed "short-term monitors". - Two hydraulic models of the Turners Falls Impoundment are available using the 2006 bathymetry including a steady-state (flow does not vary) one-dimensional HEC-RAS model and a two-dimensional steady-state RIVER2D model. - Pressure transducers were used to measure water surface elevation (WSEL) fluctuations in the impoundment and groundwater near Bennett Meadow on the west bank just below the Route 10 Bridge.
+One transducer was placed in the impoundment, and three (52 ft, 65 ft and 210 ft from the river) were placed in monitoring wells along a line perpendicular to the riverbank.
+The field work

-6 The soil information was obtained from the United States Natural Resources Conservation Service.
+10 The soil information was obtained from the United States Natural Resources Conservation Service.